MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 The Compliance Center Activity Feed will contain log activities of Customer Lockbox.
 Customers can cross-reference the Customer Lockbox log activities from the activity feed against the email request they receive.

-#### What happens to requests where a customer does not respond to Customer Lockbox request?
+#### What happens when a customer doesn't respond to a Customer Lockbox request?

-Customer lockbox requests have a validity of twelve (12) hours.
-Requests that are not acted on within 12 hours expire and cannot be approved.
+Customer Lockbox requests have a default duration of 12 hours.
+If you don't respond to a request within 12 hour, the request expires and can't be acted on.

 #### What does Microsoft when a customer rejects a Customer Lockbox request?